databrickslabs/remorph/core/README.md

      a shared rule that cuts down on the number of rules, that is generally a good thing.

 You must create tests at each stage for any syntax changes.
 IR generation tests, coverage tests, and transpilation tests are all required.
-Make sure there are tests cover all variants of the syntax you have added or changed.
+Make sure there are tests covering all variants of the syntax you have added or changed.
 It is generally be a good idea to write the tests before changing the grammar.

 ### Installing antlr-format